 Among people who use meth/amphetamines, ‘ice’ is the most used form (50% of people who use meth/amphetamine use ‘ice’).

 Powder (speed) use continued to decline among people who use meth/amphetamine – from 51% in 2010 to 19.9% in 2019.

-Amphetamines are used in the treatment of disorders such as narcolepsy and Attention Deficit Hyperactivity Disorder (ADHD).
-While these are legal forms of amphetamine, the misuse or recreational use of these medications is common, and is illegal.
+Amphetamines are prescribed for the treatment of conditions such as narcolepsy (a sleep disorder) and Attention Deficit Hyperactivity Disorder (ADHD).
+While these are legal forms of amphetamine, the misuse or recreational use of these medications is illegal.

 Illegal amphetamines are made and sold illegally.
-Their quality and purity is questionable – they can be a mix of drugs, binding agents, caffeine and sugar.
+In most cases, it is difficult to determine their quality and purity – they can be a mix of drugs, binding agents, caffeine and sugar.

 The most common amphetamine in Australia is methamphetamine, which comes in three forms: